patriciaschaffer/llm-models-not-agents/README.md

 ---

+## Purpose

+This is a design-oriented contribution to the LLM field.
+For detailed exploration, see `manifesto.md`.

+---

 ## Clarity:

 - **Models** are trained systems responding to input probabilistically, but never to model human behavior.
 - **Agency** belongs to humans.
 - **Projection** is a natural risk, but not a design inevitability, and it may sometimes be useful.
+- **Anomaly** is unexpected or atypical model behavior or output.

 - *See [glossary.md](https://github.com/patriciaschaffer/llm-models-not-agents/blob/main/glossary.md) for precise definitions that anchor this framing.*

 ---